itsha123/elite101-coding-assesment-fall2025/README.md

 ### Level 2

 - Allow the user to search for books.
-- Return books with matching authors and genres.
+- Return books with matching authors or genres.
 - Make the search case-insensitive.

 ### Level 3